Lexus NX vs Chery Tiggo 9 Super Hybrid

 Feature Showdown

-The Lexus NX features a 14-inch touchscreen, while the Chery Tiggo 9 Super Hybrid gets a 15.6-inch display and 10.3-inch instruments.
+The Lexus NX features a 9.8-inch touchscreen paired with a 8-inch digital dash, while the Chery Tiggo 9 Super Hybrid gets a 15.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Lexus NX stands out with ambient lighting that you will not find on the Chery Tiggo 9 Super Hybrid.
-The Chery Tiggo 9 Super Hybrid counters with panoramic roof, heated front seats, ventilated seats and Sony audio.
+The Chery Tiggo 9 Super Hybrid counters with panoramic roof, heated front seats and Sony audio that the Lexus NX does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain